Asymmetrical Lips: Causes, Correction Options and Treatment Approaches

 Where appropriate, this may be considered as part of a staged treatment plan discussed with your clinician.

 In some cases, muscle movement may contribute to lip asymmetry.
-Depending on clinical assessment, other treatment approaches may be discussed during consultation.
+Depending on clinical assessment, different management approaches may be discussed during consultation.

 This approach may be considered when asymmetry is more noticeable during facial movement.